kamtoeddy/ivo/docs/v3.0.0/schema/definition/dependents.md

 # Dependent Properties

-If set to **`true`**, any external attempt to modify the of the said property will be ignored; making it's value solely modifiable via the life cycle listeners and side effects.
+If set to **`true`**, any external attempt to modify the value of the said property will be ignored; making it's value solely modifiable via the life cycle listeners and side effects.

 One such property `must` have the following rules: